 Tectia SSH Server for z/OS on IBM zSeries Mainframes

-SSH Communications Security offers the only SSH implementation on the market that is native to z/OS.
-While the non-commercial OpenSSH is a UNIX (USS) tool and limited in its z/OS features, Tectia SSH for z/OS provides a platform native toolset that mainframe administrators are familiar with.
+SSH.COM offers the only SSH implementation on the market that is native to z/OS.
+While the non-commercial OpenSSH is a UNIX (USS) tool and limited in its z/OS features, Tectia SSH for z/OS provides a platform-native toolset that mainframe administrators are familiar with.
 Customer organizations do not need to spend valuable resources in educating their mainframe system administrators and system programmers on UNIX, USS, and HFS/ZFS.
 OpenSSH for z/OS is also limited in features such as dataset conversions into a UNIX, FTP to SFTP conversion, support for ISPF panels, and support for SSH key management.

 - Direct access to MVS datasets - no need to stage your files to HFS.